Giovanna d'Aragona: Life

 Her parents had fled to the island Ischia after French troops had overrun Naples.
 Constanza d'Avalos resided here as well and gathered a literary circle around her.
-Amongst them was the poet Vittoria Colonna, the wife of Constanza's nephew.
+Amongst them was her sister-in-law, the poet Vittoria Colonna, wife of Constanza's nephew, Fernando d'Ávalos.

 In 1521, Giovanna married Vittoria's brother Ascanio.
 Upon marriage they became Duke and Duchess of Tagliacozzo.
-After giving birth to six children, she took them with her to Ischia and left her husband.
-Despite this, she became close again to Vittoria and together with Giovanna's sister Maria and Constanza d'Avalos, they supported Juan de Valdés.
-She married Ascannio Colonna and had children: one was Girolama Colonna, who became an ancestor the Avellino family.
+The marriage was unhappy, and after giving birth to six children, Giovanna asked Charles V, Holy Roman Emperor for the means to live apart from her husband.
+He granted her 3,000 scudi a year.
+Ascanio left for Lombardy, and she, pretending to go to the baths of Pozzuoli, with all Ascanio's possessions, and her children, went to Ischia.
+The emperor then directed her to the Castel dell'Ovo.